 MRR stands for master resell rights.

-It’s typically used for digital products such as online courses and ebooks.
+It’s used for digital products such as online courses, ebooks, and templates.
 It means you can buy the product and then have the right to resell it to others.

 Normally, when you buy a digital product, it’s for personal use only.